All Episodes

 Barack Obama, massive government spending, massive debt, massive redistribution of wealth.

-She is dead right that they tricked everybody into thinking this is the way we're gonna save capitalism.
+She is dead right that they tricked everybody into thinking this is the way we're going to save capitalism.

-The new they had no intention of saving capitalism, just like Obama, they wanted to destroy it and replace it with socialism or Marxism or fascism, or whatever you want to call it.
+Just like Obama, they wanted to destroy it and replace it with socialism or Marxism or fascism or whatever you want to call it.

 And then World War II came along and screwed them up.